The Evaluation at a Glance

 But how effective is this approach?
 What impacts matter most to the community?
 Can it be scaled to serve more communities?
 These are the questions at the core of a pivotal evaluation project led by the Minnesota Justice Research Center (MNJRC) in partnership with Canopy Roots.

-Throughout this process, the voices of those most directly affected by the BCR program will be at the forefront - crisis responders themselves, Canopy leadership, other ecosystem actors who work with them (e.g. other first responders) and recipients of service.
-Through secondary data analysis of organizational data alongside primary data collection with surveys, focus groups, and interviews, the evaluation will capture the perspectives of community members who have interacted with BCR, as well as the experiences of the crisis responders themselves and the first responder ecosystem in Minneapolis.
+Throughout this process, the voices of those most directly affected by the BCR program have been at the forefront - crisis responders themselves, Canopy leadership, other ecosystem actors who work with them (e.g. other first responders) and recipients of service.
+Through secondary data analysis of organizational data alongside primary data collection with surveys, focus groups, and interviews, the evaluation captures the perspectives of community members who have interacted with BCR, as well as the experiences of the crisis responders themselves and the first responder ecosystem in Minneapolis.

 The potential impact of this evaluation extends far beyond Minneapolis.
 As communities across the nation grapple with how best to respond to mental health crises, the insights gained from the BCR evaluation could inform a new approach – one that prioritizes community needs, compassion, and mental health expertise over traditional law enforcement responses.